 Attend our 100% Online & Self-Paced One-Hour Free CAPM Training.

 On the other hand, for CAPM, CAPM is considered as an entry-level project management certification.
 Thus, if you are about to step into a Project Management career, then you need to go for CAPM.
 Then CAPM certification will be a great indication to show that you are willing to pursue your career in project management.
 Moreover, you will have the common language of project management and this will be a great benefit in your PM job.

 When we are talking about education requirements there is no significant variance between CAPM vs PMP.
 Both CAPM and PMP are dependent on the Project Management Body of Knowledge.
 CAPM only requires 23 Contact Hours of Project Management training.
 These CAPM Project Management education 23 hours of training must satisfy the project management content outline requested by PMI.

 There are multiple options for getting 23 hours of training.
 These options include classroom training where you can attend extensive 4 days of boot camp training in a classroom.
-However, giving the current CoV19 situation, online options seems to be the best options.
+However, giving the current CoV19 situation, online options seem to be the best options.
 CAPM training online options include virtual classrooms which involve the same extensive level of focused training across 4 days.
 They also include self-paced e-learning which is usually more convenient and less expensive than other options.

 On the other hand, PMP requires 35 Contact Hours of Project Management training.
 Similar to CAPM PM education, PMP training has the same format options.
 Besides the regular classroom training, there is also the PMP virtual training.
 There is also the PMP PM education 35 hours training which is a self-paced format that offers the maximum flexibility for trainees.